-- Manager Awards: Awards are on the same basis as athletes.
-If a manager does not receive a major athletic letter, yet earns a required number of points, he/she may receive a letter jacket and letter inscribed with MGR. - Senior Plaque: A plaque will be awarded to ALL seniors who have participated in the same sport for four (4) consecutive years.
+Manager Awards: Awards are on the same basis as athletes.
+If a manager does not receive a major athletic letter, yet earns a required number of points, he/she may receive a letter jacket and letter inscribed with MGR.

+4 year award: A plaque will be awarded to ALL seniors who have participated in the same sport for four (4) consecutive years at Boone Grove High School.
 Each sport in which the athlete has participated for four (4) years will be listed on the plaque.
-Special circumstances due to injury will be taken into consideration. - Senior Trophy: A trophy will be given to the graduating boy and girl who have accumulated the highest number of athletic award points during their high school career.
+Special circumstances due to injury will be taken into consideration.

+High Point Award: A trophy will be given to the graduating boy and girl who have accumulated the highest number of athletic award points during their high school career.
 All points earned must be defended to count toward this award.